Nicole Willis: Early career

-On Puu/Sähko Recordings, Willis released her first solo albums Soul Makeover 2000 and Be It 2003.
-On those solo records Willis collaborated with producers and songwriters such as Dharma One, Ercola, Nuspirit Helsinki, Jimi Tenor and Maurice Fulton.
-Willis and Tenor remixed Op*l Bastards single Funking in 2001 on Form and Function Records.
-In 2005 Willis collaborated with the Soul Investigators and released Keep Reachin Up on Helsinki's Timmion Records, produced by Didier Selin.
+On Puu/Sähkö Recordings, Willis released her first solo albums Soul Makeover 2000 and Be It 2003.
+In 2005 Willis collaborated with the Soul Investigators and released Keep Reachin Up on Helsinki's Timmion Records.
 The LP Keep Reachin' Up was critically acclaimed.
-The album has been since released in the United Kingdom on Above The Clouds Records, France, Benelux, Denmark, Spain and Italy on Differ-ant, USA and Canada on Light in the Attic Records in the years 2006 & 2007.
 Their song Feeling Free was chosen 2006 Worldwide Winner on the Gilles Peterson's BBC show.

-The title track of the album Keep Reachin' Up was chosen by US President Barack Obama, as one of many songs on his Re-Election Campaign Spotify Playlist, in February 2012.
+The title track of the album Keep Reachin' Up was chosen by US president Barack Obama, as one of many songs on his Re-Election Campaign Spotify Playlist, in February 2012.

 The track If This Ain't Love(Don't Know What Is) was placed in the USA TV channel ABC's show Brothers & Sisters in season 2, episode 1 in 2007.
 The track No One's Gonna Love You was placed in Showtime's Ray Donovan in season 1, episode 3, Twerk in 2013.